John Buttigieg (footballer)

-Playing career
+Club career

 Sliema Wanderers

 A sweeper, Buttigieg began his career at hometown Maltese Premier League club Sliema Wanderers at age 16.
 He established himself in the team during the 1981–82 season, missing just two league games as the club finished runners-up to Hibernians in the league and the Maltese FA Trophy.
 The Blues were relegated in the following season, but reclaimed their place in the Premier League by finishing as 1983–84 First Division champions.
 Buttigieg's best season came in 1987–88, when his performances earned him the Maltese Premier League Player of the Year award.
 The Blues would go on to win the league the title the following season, but Buttigieg managed just one appearance before departing the club in November 1988.
 He made 75 league appearances and scored six goals during eight years with Sliema.
 He also tasted European football with the club, appearing in the Cup Winners' Cup in the 1982–83 and 1987–88 seasons.